1966 Alabama Crimson Tide football team: Nebraska

 For the second year in a row, Alabama played Nebraska in their bowl game, and for the second consecutive year defeated the Cornhuskers.
 In the 1967 edition of the Sugar Bowl, the Crimson Tide defeated Nebraska 34–7 and finished the season undefeated.
 Alabama opened with a 17–0 lead in the first quarter on touchdown runs of one-yard by Leslie Kelley, 14-yards by Ken Stabler and on a 30-yard Steve Davis field goal.
 They then extended it to 24–0 at halftime after a six-yard Wayne Trimble touchdown run in the second quarter.
 After a 40-yard Davis field goal in the third for the Crimson Tide, Nebraska scored their only points early in the fourth quarter on a 15-yard Bob Churchich touchdown pass to Dick Davis that made the score 27–7.
 Alabama then closed the game with a 45-yard Stabler touchdown pass to Ray Perkins that made the final score 34–7.
 For his performance, Stabler was recognized as the game's MVP.
-The victory improved Alabama's all-time record against Nebraska to 2–0.